Preserve roselle in sugar into Candied Roselle. It surprisingly still retains crunchiness and the taste is similar to sweetened cranberries.

 You can drink the cooking water from blanching the calyces.
 Check out my Roselle Tea recipe to learn the health benefits of drinking Roselle Tea.

-My mom finished the rest candied roselle and asked me to make some more if I had the chance of getting more fresh roselle.
+My mom finished the rest candied roselle and asked me to make some more if I got more fresh roselle.
 Next time, I would like to try making the sugary-dried version of candied roselle just like the one I ate when I was little.

 More Roselle Recipes